 My personal tip on this matter would be to push the boundaries as far as they can go and be creative.
 I'm not saying you should write explicit content, but I'm just letting you know that it sells (oh boy, does it sell).

 Whenever you're writing content on the internet for profit, then it's a no-brainer to share it as much as possible.

-Post it on Facebook, Twitter, personal blogs, websites, and pin it onto Pinterest.
-Those are just a few examples, but obviously there are many more social media platforms you could use to share your content.
+Post it on Facebook, Twitter, personal blogs, websites, and pin it on Pinterest.
+Those are just a few examples, but obviously, there are many more social media platforms you could use to share your content.